-28 Dec Kalsoy, Faroe Islands: A Failed Hike to the Kallur Lighthouse in Trøllanes
+11 Aug Kalsoy, Faroe Islands: Everything to Know About the Hike to Kallur Lighthouse

 We’ve all seen it.
 That image of the Faroe Islands where the lighthouse sits majestically on a rugged mountainside that plunges into the ocean dramatically on both sides.
 People hike to it.
 Otherwise, how would everyone score such an epic photo?
 (Spoiler alert: the only other tourist on the island when we were there didn’t opt to hike but rather to fly his drone for the picture… psh).
 I had long dreamt of the day when I would get to see the Kallur Lighthouse on Kalsoy with my own eyes.
 In fact, our day on Kalsoy was the only research I had done prior to going to the Faroe Islands.
 Because the trip needed to be done by ferry and the ferry was small, it was something I had wanted to have planned out strategically so that we wouldn’t end up stuck somewhere or missing the boat out to the island.